binipringle/contracts/_texts/0-outline.md

 Consider any other contract defenses that might have been available to Williams.
 What key fact or facts are necessary to implicate each of those possible defenses?

-# EIGHT - CHANGES AFTER CONTRACT FORMATION
+# VIII Changes After Contract Formation

 ## VIIIa Impracticability